 (3) Hearings may be heard by a quorum of three members of the committee so long as one faculty member and one student are included on the hearing panel.
 Committee action may be taken upon a majority vote of all committee members attending the hearing.

 (4) Members of the student conduct committee shall not participate in any case in which they are a party, complainant, or witness, in which they have direct or personal interest, prejudice, or bias, or in which they have acted previously in an advisory capacity.
-Any party may petition for disqualification of a committee member pursuant to RCW 34.05.425(4).
+Any party may petition the Committee for disqualification of a committee member.

 WAC 132__-125-040 - APPEAL - STUDENT CONDUCT COMMITTEE

-(1) Proceedings of the student conduct committee shall be governed by the Administrative Procedures Act, Chapter 34.05 RCW, and by the Model Rules of Procedure, Chapter 10-08 WAC.
-To the extent there is a conflict between these rules and Chapter 10-08 WAC, these rules shall control.
+(1) Proceedings of the student conduct committee shall be governed by the Administrative Procedures Act, Chapter 34.05 RCW.

-(2) The student conduct committee chair shall serve all parties with written notice of the hearing not less than seven days in advance of the hearing date, as further specified in RCW 34.05.434 and WAC 10-08-040 and 10-08-045.
+(2) The student conduct committee chair shall serve all parties with written notice of the hearing not less than seven days in advance of the hearing date.
 The chair may shorten this notice period if both parties agree, and also may continue the hearing to a later time for good cause shown.
-(2) The committee chair is authorized to conduct prehearing conferences and/or to make prehearing decisions concerning the extent and form of any discovery, issuance of protective decisions, and similar procedural matters.
-(3) Upon request filed at least five days before the hearing by any party or at the direction of the committee chair, the parties shall exchange, no later than the third day prior to the hearing, lists of potential witnesses and copies of potential exhibits that they reasonably expect to present to the committee.
+(3) The committee chair is authorized to conduct prehearing conferences and/or to make prehearing decisions concerning the extent and form of any discovery, issuance of protective decisions, and similar procedural matters.
+(4) Upon request filed at least five days before the hearing by any party or at the direction of the committee chair, the parties shall exchange, no later than the third day prior to the hearing, lists of potential witnesses and copies of potential exhibits that they reasonably expect to present to the committee.
 Failure to participate in good faith in such a requested exchange may be cause for exclusion from the hearing of any witness or exhibit not disclosed, absent a showing of good cause for such failure.

-(4) The committee chair may provide to the committee members in advance of the hearing copies of (a) the conduct officer’s notification of imposition of discipline (or referral to the committee) and (b) the notice of appeal (or any response to referral) by the respondent.
+(5) The committee chair may provide to the committee members in advance of the hearing copies of (a) the conduct officer’s notification of imposition of discipline (or referral to the committee) and (b) the notice of appeal (or any response to referral) by the respondent.
 If doing so, however, the chair should remind the members that these "pleadings" are not evidence of any facts they may allege.